-We will be designated as the tax matters partner in the trust agreement and, therefore, will be responsible for representing you in any dispute with the IRS.
+In the event the trust is characterized as a partnership, we will be designated as the tax matters partner in the trust agreement and, therefore, will be responsible for representing you in any dispute with the IRS.
 The Code provides for administrative examination of a partnership as if the partnership were a separate and distinct taxpayer.
 Generally, the statute of limitations for partnership items does not expire before three years after the date on which the partnership information return is filed.
 Any adverse determination following an audit of the return of the trust by the appropriate taxing authorities could result in an adjustment of your tax returns, and, under certain circumstances, you may be precluded from separately litigating a proposed adjustment to the items of the trust.
 An adjustment could also result in an audit of your tax returns and adjustments of items not related to the income and losses of the trust.